kentlouisetonino/cli-app-quiz-game/README.md

 ## Description
-> - _A CLI Application that will allow you to take a quiz using NodeJS.
-It will ask your name, and will ask you to answer different questions with its corresponding choices._
-> - _The questions and answer can be directly modify in the `src/index.js` file._
+> _A CLI Application that will allow you to take a quiz using NodeJS.
+It will ask your name, and will ask you to answer different questions with its corresponding choices.
+The questions and answer can be directly modify in the `src/index.js` file._

 <br />